kaizhangpnl/se_grid_plot_interp_utils/README.md

 - grids: SCRIP grid files
 - mapping_files: mapping data files
 - ne30np4: the default grid used in CAM5 and E3SMv1
-- ne30pg2: the new physics-dyanical grid for E3SMv2
+- ne30pg2: the new physics-dynamics grid for E3SMv2